 With a clear focus on fostering an inclusive culture and improving representation and diversity at all levels to drive business growth, talent attraction, and social contribution, Aduke's unique ability to provide psychological safety for learning around complex and sensitive themes has become her unique proposition in the DEI Industry.

-As a public speaker, Aduke has delivered two TEDx Talks on Diversity and Inclusion, spoken at global events including BRANDMINDS and Sustainable Brands as well as at organisations including Amazon, Facebook, Montagu Private Equity, Payconiq Netherlands, Saudi Aramco, NatWest, Shell, Royal Mencap Society and many more.
+As a public speaker, Aduke has delivered two TEDx Talks on Diversity and Inclusion, spoken at global events including BRANDMINDS and Sustainable Brands, and at organisations including Amazon, Facebook, Montagu Private Equity, Payconiq Netherlands, Saudi Aramco, NatWest, Royal Mencap Society and many more.

-She also seats on the board of Smart Works Reading and Creating Better Futures charities and was appointed Vice-Chair and Ambassador for the Institute of Directors Oxfordshire in 2021.
+She also sits on the Smart Works Reading and Creating Better Futures charities board and was appointed Vice-Chair and Ambassador for the Institute of Directors Oxfordshire in 2021.

-Aduke lives in Oxford with her family and enjoys long walks with her children, and performing at local jazz bars around the Oxford area.
+Aduke lives in Oxford with her family and enjoys long walks with her children.